DANCEcollaborative/bazaar/README.md

    - cd bazaar_server_lobby
    - sudo docker compose up --build -d

-# Run a Bazaar Docker agent on a Linux server.
+# Run a Bazaar agent on a Linux server.
-  - Install a Bazaar Docker agent on a server as described above.
+  - Install a Bazaar agent on a server as described above.
   - In a browser, start the agent using the following URL format: http://SERVER/bazaar/login?roomName=ROOM_NAME&roomId=ROOM_NUM&id=ID_NUM&username=USER_NAME
       - SERVER: The name or IP address of your Linux server.
       - ROOM_NAME: your agent’s name without the ‘agent’ at the end.